Porkbutts/tech.adriant.io/_posts/2019-09-30-example-post.md

 ---
 layout: post
-category: general
+categories: general
 tags: example
+comments: false
 ---

-This is an example post to see how markdown will be rendered on the site.
+This is an example post to see what rendered markdown looks like on the site.

  <!--more-->